AVuPhan/RESTful-API/README.md

 ### How to run program: 🛠️
 - Download & run Visual Studio Code
-- Download a bunch of extensions
+- Install the following extensions:
 - Download code from this repository
 - In the terminal, run the command to get neccessary files (client/machine specific files):
 ``npm install``